AndieAstra/hubs-viewer/README.md

 * Update UI to match National 4-H brand
 * Expand language selection
 * Add screen reader capability for text
-* Connect bug report to database
+* Connect bug report form
-* Connect contact form to database
+* Connect contact form
 * Make a mobile VR viewer for the Panorama screen for mobile and tablet
 * Add Pano Notes to the 3D viewer
 * Update Pano Notes so users can upload and look at multiple panoramic scenes as users upload images